-While we are not offering on-campus visitation events at this time, prospective students and their families may still walk the outdoor campus from July 10 through July 31.
-All visitors must self-assess before arriving on campus, wear masks and observe responsible social distancing guidelines while on campus.
+While we are not offering on-campus visitation events at this time, prospective students and their families may still walk the outdoor campus from July 10 through August 7.
+All visitors must self-assess before arriving, wear masks and observe responsible social distancing guidelines while on campus.
 Note that campus buildings remain closed.
-Please stop by the Markle Hall porch when on campus to register your engagement with the campus and review the visitor guidelines.
+Please stop by the Markle Hall porch to register your engagement with the campus and review the visitor guidelines.
 For more information, see the FAQs below.

 Please be sure that you, those with whom you are living and those with whom you are visiting campus are not experiencing symptoms of illness and have not been exposed to someone showing signs of illness.
 Some questions to ask before arriving on campus:

 If the answer is “yes” to any of these questions, please postpone your travel to campus.

 In the beginning of August, we will be preparing the beginning of the semester.